-Pick-up sweeping should occur 24 to 72 hours after application of the seal coat.
+Pick-up sweeping should occur as soon as possible after application of the seal coat and no later than the next morning.
 The field inspector should inspect the equipment for leaks.
 Fuel or hydraulic leaks will destroy the bond between the seal coat and the pavement surface.
 Leaky sweepers or trucks should not be allowed on the project until they are repaired or replaced.